dvcoders/16sp-project-list/README.md

 **What learning resources have you started to use?**

-Add you project idea below this line, and make a pull request to the master branch!
+Add your project idea below this line, and make a pull request to the master branch!

 -